MenxLi/mgrad/Readme.md

 Note that `backward()` is called with immutable declared variables to update their gradients.
 This is because some unsafe code is used to avoid `RefCell` overhead.
 Theoretically this is unsafe, but as long as we are not doing parallel computations on the same graph, it should behave correctly.

+Run with `cargo doc --open` to see the documentation.